Ricky Rebel

 Ricky Godinez, known by his stage name Ricky Rebel (born December 2, 1980), is an American singer-songwriter, dancer, musician, and recording artist.

-Politically, Rebel is known for being a supporter of Donald Trump.

 Early life

 Rebel was born in Upland, California.
 He began training as a gymnast at the age of seven, and ranked 15th in the state of California at the age of 11.
 Rebel began training in classical ballet and jazz dance styles around the age of 11.
 Rebel immediately entered dance competitions at the regional and national level.
-After some years of competitive dancing Rebel then began acting, and performed in musicals like Annie (1991), Oliver!
+After some years of competitive dancing, Rebel then began acting, and performed in musicals like Annie (1991), Oliver!
 (1992) and Phantom (1994).

 In Los Angeles, he began training with vocal coaches Eric Vetro, Seth Riggs, and Mara Buyugalova and choreographers like Marguerite Derricks.
 Debbie Allen then cast Rebel in the lead role of Pepito's Story, which debuted at the Kennedy Center.

 Career

 1995–2002

 In 1995, Rebel lent his voice to the Tom Hanks film Apollo 13.
 In 1996, Rebel started working with the band No Authority as their lead vocalist.
 No Authority was discovered by an A&R representative from Sony Records, and subsequently was signed to Michael Jackson's label MJJ Music, a custom label at Sony.

 In 1997, Rebel worked on multiple films, once as an actor in the film Anywhere but Here, once as a musical performer on the soundtrack for the animated film Anastasia, and once as a dancer in Austin Powers: International Man of Mystery.

 In 1997, No Authority released their first album Keep On, produced by Rodney Jerkins.
 The single "Girlfriend" appeared on the Trippin' original soundtrack.
 No Authority toured Europe twice during this time and opened for Aaron Carter on the Kids Go Music Festival.
 The group also traveled to Canada to perform on the YTV Psyko Blast concert.
 In 1999, Rebel was featured in the Pepsi "Joy of Cola" commercial starring Aretha Franklin.

 After A&R representatives obtained a copy of No Authority's second album the group was later signed to Madonna's label Maverick Records.
 While signed to Maverick Records the group released their first single "What I Wanna Do" produced by Herbie Crichlow from their self-titled album No Authority.
 The next single "Can I Get Your Number (A Girl Like You)," charted at number 18 on the Billboard Charts and their third single "I'm Telling You This" was used in the movie Rugrats in Paris, which became a gold certified record.
 The group toured and performed with Britney Spears (whom he opened for in her "Oops!
 I Did It Again" tour), Destiny's Child, 98 Degrees, Jessica Simpson, and the All That!
 Music and More Festival, after appearing in an episode of the Nickelodeon show All That!.